Bladder Cystitis Imaging

 Acute bacterial cystitis

-Acute bacterial cystitis is a clinical diagnosis; no imaging is usually required.
+Acute bacterial cystitis is a clinical diagnosis; imaging is not usually required.
 This disease is present when more than 100,000 bacteria are present in 1 mL of fresh urine.
 Patients with acute cystitis may present with disease of varying degrees of severity; in women, associated hemorrhage is common.

-IVU results are typically normal.
+Intravenous urography (IVU) results are typically normal.
 However, in severe cases, generalized bullous mucosal edema may cause the bladder wall to have a cobblestone appearance.
 This appearance is more pronounced on radiographs, which show a partially filled bladder, or on postvoiding images, if residual contrast material is still present.

 Cystitis is common in sexually active women; it may occur 2-3 times a year and responds well to antibiotics.
 However, for patients with more frequent episodes of cystitis or for those with antibiotic resistance, the possibility of an underlying cause should be considered.
-In such cases, the entire urinary tract should be image to exclude conditions such as calculus disease, bladder diverticula, colovesical fistula, and perivesical abscess (see the image below).
+In such cases, the entire urinary tract should be imaged to exclude conditions such as calculus disease, bladder diverticula, colovesical fistula, and perivesical abscess (see the image below).

 Interstitial cystitis

-Interstitial cystitis is a rare idiopathic disease that is pathologically characterized by fibrosis of the deeper layers of the bladder wall.
+Interstitial cystitis is a rare, idiopathic disease that is pathologically characterized by fibrosis of the deeper layers of the bladder wall.
 The disease predominantly affects middle-aged women.

 IVU results are usually normal unless reflux has developed, in which case nonobstructive hydroureteronephrosis may be present.
 Cystography demonstrates a bladder with a small volume and a smooth or irregular wall.
 Reflux may also be seen.
 The main role of radiology in interstitial cystitis is in the exclusion of other diagnoses.